 Smart Video Anonymization Removes Personally Identifiable Information

 Anonymization, the process that removes recognizable features from a video, helps to mitigate the privacy concern.
 Through video anonymization, the driver’s face is replaced with a computer-generated version.
-Using AI tools and deep learning models, like those developed by D-ID, the anonymized video will still retain facial features like age, gender, ethnicity, emotion and gaze, but the features will change so that the individual is not recognizable by both humans and facial recognition AI.
+Using AI tools and deep learning models, like those developed by D-ID, the anonymized video will still retain facial features like age, gender, emotion and gaze, but the features will change so that the individual is not recognizable by both humans and facial recognition AI.

 Facial anonymization creates several key benefits for trucking companies and car fleets.
 The video data that’s being generated can be reviewed by the company for analytics purposes, which could lead to the discovery of unknown issues and scenarios that haven’t been covered in the past.
 These can then be fed back to the in-car monitoring system, making the real-time AI more accurate and improving the safety of drivers and passengers.
 Second, the videos can be made available for training purposes without violating the driver’s privacy.
 Lastly, the data from videos, as well as the videos themselves, can be shared with other organizations without concern of driver privacy.